Loyalty in fuel retail: What makes a fuel rewards program successful?

 Here’s how I see the process in general:

-1. The market analysis which looks into competitors, existing loyalty programs, customer expectations, the potential of the loyalty program
+1. Market analysis which includes reviewing competitors, existing loyalty programs, customer expectations, the potential of the loyalty program

 2. Confirmation of goals and expectations in the organization, including an internal confirmation of the commitment of all key stakeholders of the loyalty program in the company